Relationship anniversary

 When to send it

-Best sent earlier in the day so it becomes part of the anniversary itself
+Best sent earlier in the day so it becomes part of the anniversary itself, or later if the note is built around a specific shared memory from the evening.

 Recommended flower direction